JayLamb20/MSAE_Alumni_2015/index.md

     * Different teams can work in parallel on their pieces
     * Mitigate the threat of "breaking everything", reduce time spent retrofitting
 >- <b>An Analogy</b>
-    * Kellogg's engineers might make changes to the formula to make Rice Krispies sweeter or crunchier...but the result will always be a dry solid stored in a rectangular box.
+    * Kellogg's engineers might make changes to the Rice Krispies formula to make them sweeter or crunchier...but the result will always be a dry solid stored in a rectangular box.
     * Partners downstream (e.g. retailers) can make improvements to their processes (e.g. inventory management, automated checkouts) with confidence that these improvements will always be compatible with changes from Kellogg's

 --- bg:#FFFFFF;